Our Top 20 Summertime List

 Here is the Greenawalt Family’s Top 20 (or so) List of Stuff To Do In Vermont in Summer!

 - Go for a boat ride first thing in the morning, when no one’s around and the mist is rising from the lake.
-Sometimes the loon yowls.
+Sometimes the loon yowls or the eagle hangs out on a tall pine tree on Discover Island.

-- Go for a boat ride under a full moon.
+- Go for a kayak under a full moon.
 (Don’t forget a flashlight to find your way back to the dock!)

 - Go for a boat ride at night during the Perseids Meteor Shower (mid-August).
 Check www.nasa.gov for the best viewing times.

-- Drive to Lake Nineveh and see the loon couple and their baby.
+- Drive to Lake Nineveh and kayak.
 (Right on Rte.
 100, left at Echo Lake Inn, fork left onto Lake Nineveh Rd., follow to end, turn left, watch for a fishing access road on left.)

 - Drive, bike or boat to the Red Bridge at the other end of Lake Rescue to swim.
 Climb over the dam and swim or boat in Lake Pauline!